 Arnett Allergy and Asthma Clinic

 IU Health Methodist Hospital is the largest hospital in the state of Indiana, and recognized as providing excellent patient care.
-A convenient monorail links Riley and Methodist Hospitals.
-Allergy/ Immunology fellows will work with Jay Jin, MD, in the Adult Allergy clinic at the Methodist Professional Center, and learn how to manage complex cases in the outpatient setting
+A convenient shuttle links Riley and Methodist Hospitals.
+Allergy/ Immunology fellows work with Jay Jin, MD, in the Adult Allergy clinic at the Methodist Professional Center and learn how to manage complex cases in the outpatient setting

 IU Health University Hospital